 Detects any secret left exposed in the artifacts stored in Artifactory to stop any accidental leak of internal tokens or credentials.

-Xray scans your configuration files and text files for plaintext credentials, private keys, tokens, and so on.
-Xray searches for more than 850 specific types of credentials, and this list is always up-to-date.
+Xray scans your configuration files, text files and binaries for plaintext credentials, private keys, tokens and more secrets.
+Xray searches for credentials with a known structure and completely random credentials (using suspicious variable matching).
 Xray also scans for issues in the certificates used in the software.

 - Use of expired certificates

 - Inclusion of plaintext API keys, private keys